s3lvatico/hamon/README.md

 Moreover, at the moment the very database data are stored on plain files on the disk, and no user accounts have been set on the db server.
 This means that practically anyone could use your-average-db-client and poke into the data depot, potentially jeopardizing the accuracy of the measurements.

 Even more: the longer the monitor collects data from the log, the bigger the database files become.
-We end up storing the whole log history when we actually get only aggregated data on the screen.
+We end up storing the whole log history when we actually need only aggregated data on the screen.

 The hypothesis is to get rid of the whole db structure and have the Dao-dependent classes (see previous paragraph) query a data repository which keeps all the totals and aggregated data in memory.
 This way, when a new batch of log lines is read and submitted to the repository, the totals are properly updated and the batch is then discarded.
 Evaluations should be carried out as per the computational load that would be put on the application logic.